WeiDUorg/weidu/README.md

   `strace -f -e trace=file` output collected inside the container.
 It can reveal silent file writes, deletes, renames, mkdirs, chmods, and write-mode opens even when shell errors are redirected to `/dev/null`.
-- The JSON report's `diagnostics.outside_game_access` section combines captured stdout/stderr evidence with the syscall trace.
-Absolute paths outside `/game`, parent traversals such as `../outside.txt`, and Windows-style absolute path syntax are reported there when visible to either source.
+- The JSON report's `diagnostics.outside_game_access` section is derived from the syscall trace.
+Absolute paths outside `/game`, parent traversals such as `../outside.txt`, and Windows-style absolute path syntax are reported there when they appear in mutating file syscalls.
+  Relative paths are resolved against traced `chdir` calls where possible.
 - Writes to `/tmp` happen inside the container's ephemeral tmpfs.
-They are discarded after the run and are reported separately from outside-game access when visible in output or syscall trace.
+They are discarded after the run and are reported separately from outside-game access when visible in the syscall trace.
 - Official installation references:
   - Python: <https://docs.python.org/3/using/>
   - Docker Desktop: <https://docs.docker.com/desktop/>